-Authors acknowledge technical inputs and support from the members of the "Project IPv6@BITS" at the Birla Institute of Technology and Science, Pilani, India, Dr. Latif Ladid of Ericsson Telebit, (Luxembourg); Dr. Torstern Braun of University of Bern (Switzerland); Dr. Pascal Lorenz of I.U.T. at the University of Haute Alsace, Colmar (France); Dr. S. Rao of Telscom A.G.
-(Switzerland); Dr. Bernardo Martinez of Versaware Inc. (Spain); Juan Quemada of UPM, Madrid (Spain); Dr. Merce and Dr. Paulo Desousa at the EC; Dr. Zoubir Mammeri of IRIT (France) and Dr. Brian Carpenter of IBM.
+Authors acknowledge technical inputs and support from the members of the "Project IPv6@BITS" as well as the graduate students registered in EA C451 Internetworking Technology course at the Birla Institute of Technology & Science, Pilani, India, Dr. Latif Ladid of Ericsson Telebit, (Luxembourg); Dr. Torsten Braun of University of Bern (Switzerland); Dr. Pascal Lorenz of I.U.T. at the University of Haute Alsace, Colmar (France); Dr. S. Rao of Telscom A.G.
+(Switzerland); Dr. Bernardo Martinez of Versaware Inc. (Spain); Dr. Juan Quemada of UPM, Madrid (Spain); Dr. Merce and Dr. Paulo Desousa at the EC; Dr. Zoubir Mammeri of IRIT (France) and Dr. Brian Carpenter of IBM.
+The IPv6-QoS team wishes to explicitly acknowledge the support from Dr. S.Venkateswaran of BITS, Pilani (India).

-Authors gratefully acknowledge the works of many dedicated brains at the IETF and elsewhere, sections or extracts of which have helped us to shape this document.
+Authors gratefully acknowledge the works of many dedicated brains at the IETF, ETSI and elsewhere, sections or extracts of which have helped us to shape this document.